Jean-Michel Basquiat: Rise to fame and success: 1980–1986

 In November 1982, Basquiat's solo exhibition opened at the Fun Gallery in the East Village.
 Among the works exhibited were A Panel of Experts (1982) and Equals Pi (1982).
-In early December 1982, Basquiat began working at the studio space art dealer Larry Gagosian had built below his Venice, California home.
+In early December 1982, Basquiat began working at the Market Street studio space art dealer Larry Gagosian had built below his Venice Beach, California home.
+In Los Angeles, he frequented the Whisky a Go Go and Tail o' the Pup with his friend artist George Condo.
 There, he commenced a series of paintings for a March 1983 show, his second at the Gagosian Gallery in West Hollywood.
 He was accompanied by his girlfriend, then-unknown singer Madonna.
 Gagosian recalled: "Everything was going along fine.
 Jean-Michel was making paintings, I was selling them, and we were having a lot of fun.
 But then one day Jean-Michel said, 'My girlfriend is coming to stay with me.' ...
 So I said, 'Well, what's she like?'
 And he said, 'Her name is Madonna and she's going to be huge.'
 I'll never forget that he said that."

 Basquiat took considerable interest in the work that artist Robert Rauschenberg was producing at Gemini G.E.L. in West Hollywood.
 He visited him on several occasions and found inspiration in his accomplishments.
 While in Los Angeles, Basquiat painted Hollywood Africans (1983), which portrays him with graffiti artists Toxic and Rammellzee.
 He often painted portraits of other graffiti artists—and sometimes collaborators—in works such as Portrait of A-One A.K.A.
 King (1982), Toxic (1984), and ERO (1984).
 In 1983, he produced the hip-hop record "Beat Bop" featuring Rammellzee and rapper K-Rob.
 It was pressed in limited quantities on his Tartown Inc. imprint.
 He created the cover art for the single, making it highly desirable among both record and art collectors.

 In March 1983, at 22 years old, Basquiat became one of the youngest artists to participate in the Whitney Biennial exhibition of contemporary art.
 Paige Powell, an associate publisher for Interview magazine, organized a show of his work at her friend's New York apartment in April 1983.
 Shortly after, he began a relationship with Powell, who was instrumental in fostering his friendship with Warhol.
 In August 1983, Basquiat moved into a loft owned by Warhol at 57 Great Jones Street in NoHo, which also served as a studio.

 In the summer of 1983, Basquiat invited Lee Jaffe, a former musician in Bob Marley's band, to join him on a trip throughout Asia and Europe.
 On his return to New York, he was deeply affected by the death of Michael Stewart, an aspiring black artist in the downtown club scene who was killed by transit police in September 1983.
 He painted Defacement (The Death of Michael Stewart) (1983) in response to the incident.
 He also participated in a Christmas benefit with various New York artists for the family of Michael Stewart in 1983.